TheCodingGrew/Week-9--Lab-Manual/README.md

 7. Save the Client ID and Client Secret for use in the app's configuration.
 You may be prompted to download a JSON file.
 If so, download and keep it in a safe location.

 ### Setting Up the Location Web App
+1. Add Microsoft.AspNetCore.Authentication.Google NuGet package.

-1. Open Terminal and type the command
+2. Open Terminal and type the command
 ```
 dotnet user-secrets init
 ```

 Then, click on your project name and verify that \<UserSecretsId> has been added to propertygroup.

-2. In the terminal, type the following commands to register your google client ID with the application:
+3. In the terminal, type the following commands to register your google client ID with the application:

 ```
 dotnet user-secrets set "Authentication:Google:ClientId" "<client-id>"